2019 Legislative Summary

 Holly Heiberg, Director.
 Holly has twenty years of experience crafting strategies to support policy, systems and environmental change.
-Holly began working for the Oregon Health Authority in 2013, becoming Government Relations Director in 2018.
+Holly began working for the Oregon Health Authority in 2013, becoming Government Relations director in 2018.
 Prior to the Oregon Health Authority, Holly worked for the U.S. Congress and the Joint Chiefs of Staff.
-She has an undergraduate degree in economics from Northwestern University and a Master in Public Policy from Georgetown University.
+She has an undergraduate degree in economics from Northwestern University and a master's in Public Policy from Georgetown University.

 Annaliese Dolph is an attorney who has more than a decade of experience in health policy.
-She has worked for the National Multiple Sclerosis Society, and various nonprofit organizations in North Carolina, with an emphasis on behavioral health.
+She has worked for the National Multiple Sclerosis Society and for various nonprofit organizations in North Carolina, with an emphasis on behavioral health.
 Annaliese has a Bachelor of Science from the University of Michigan and a Juris Doctorate from the Santa Clara University School of Law.